-In this post I will give you 5 Key things that you should do to plan for a migration from your on premise phone system to a Cloud Unified Communications as a Service (UCaaS):
+In this post I will give you 5 tips to plan for a migration from your on-premises phone system to a Cloud Unified Communications as a Service (UCaaS):

 1. Take Inventory of Your Current Phone System

 In order to migrate successfully you will need to document and understand the state of your phone system, specifically,